ankane/or-tools-ruby/README.md

 gem "or-tools"
 ```

 Installation can take a few minutes as OR-Tools downloads and builds.
-For Mac ARM, also follow [these instructions](#additional-instructions).

 ## Guides